fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/n3o2ycc0/ "@@open-newtab") to edit the above chart.

-> Note: In the above data, the `color` attribute is present in two data elements, and applies different colors for the first two cells of the chart.
+> In the above data, the `color` attribute is present in two data elements, and applies different colors for the first two cells of the chart.
 These two colors are different from the colors defined in the `colorRange` element.
 You can also control the transparency of the cell using the `alpha` attribute with the `data` object.

 ## Create category based heat map charts